 2. Through others.
 The life of the wise man must be social.

 b.
 The city...life as a public official...the judge...will the wise man serve in this capacity?
+[The evils of the late classical judicial system.]
 Yes, but only because he is constrained by duty. (p.87)

 c.
 The world...war...the great military leader...the wise man will wage only just wars....yes, but he can hardly be happy since the war is a terrible thing and is only fought because of the injustice of others. (p.87)